Searching "learning activities for kids” on Pinterest is overwhelming.

 You will also notice tremendous advancements in your toddler's fine motor skills.
 These include:

-- Picking up small items with their fingers (pincer grip)
+- Picking up small items with their fingers (also known as pincer grasp)

 - Scooping food into their mouth with a spoon